The idea that the Bible declares hell a real and literal place is no more valid than the toxic lie that the Bible condemns homosexuality.

 A Christianity without hell would have nothing to recommend it but the constant and unending love of God.
-It would allow Christians to point upward to God’s love—but never downward to His/Her wrath.
+It would allow Christians to point upward to God’s love—but never downward to God’s wrath.

 A Christianity without hell would trust that God’s loving benevolence towards all people (emphasis on all) extends beyond this life and into the next.